-CellCept (mycophenolate mofetil) weakens your body's immune system, to help keep it from "rejecting" a transplanted organ such as a kidney.
+CellCept weakens your body's immune system, to help keep it from "rejecting" a transplanted organ.
 Organ rejection happens when the immune system treats the new organ as an invader and attacks it.

-CellCept can cause a miscarriage or birth defects when used during pregnancy.
-Women using mycophenolate mofetil should use effective birth control to prevent pregnancy.
-However, if no safer options are available, CellCept is sometimes given to pregnant women.
+Cellcept can cause a miscarriage or birth defects when used during pregnancy.
+Both men and women should use effective birth control to prevent pregnancy during and shortly after treatment with CellCept.

-Call your doctor right away if you have symptoms such as: fever, swollen glands, night sweats, weight loss, vomiting or diarrhea, burning when you urinate, a new skin lesion, any change in your mental state, weakness on one side of your body, problems with speech or vision, or tenderness near your transplanted kidney.
+Call your doctor right away if you have symptoms such as: fever, swollen glands, weight loss, vomiting or diarrhea, painful urination, a new skin lesion, any change in your mental state, weakness on one side of your body, or pain near your transplanted kidney.